-During FY'2022, 59 (3,021 m) diamond drill holes and 527 (2749 m) auger holes, were completed respectively within this annual budget, whilst in 2021, a total of 21 (2,498 m) diamond drill holes were completed.
+During 2023, 4.6 (2,590 m) diamond drill holes were completed with no new auger holes, whilst in 2022, a total of 59 (3,021 m) diamond drill holes were completed.

 Exploration drilling mainly comprises auger holes and diamond drilling holes.
-Since, inception 3,499 auger holes (23,969 m) and 1202 diamond holes (63,102 m) with a variable drill hole spacing across the Mugloto and Maninge Nice areas (Figure M6).
+Since inception 3,499 auger holes (23,969 m) and 1,248 diamond holes (65,692 m) with a variable drill hole spacing across the Mugloto and Maninge Nice areas (Figure M6).
 The auger drilling is primarily on an approximate 140 m grid, with several small pockets of close-spaced drilling on a 30-40 m grid in the Mugloto area.

-The distribution of diamond drill holes is relatively sporadic and confined to the Maninge Nice and Mugloto area, varying from a drill spacing of 5 m to 75 m, to 200 m.
+The distribution of diamond drill holes is relatively sporadic and confined to the Maninge Nice and Mugloto areas, varying from a drill spacing of 5 m to 75 m, to 200 m.
 The auger and diamond holes were drilled to an average depth of 7.1 m and 52.5 m respectively.
 All the auger holes were drilled vertically while a few diamond drill holes were drilled inclined as well.
-Drilled holes have not been surveyed.
+No downhole surveying has been undertaken and none of the holes has been structurally oriented.